joshzavala/Bash-Projects/README.md

 # Bash-Scripts
 Hello and welcome to my bash scripts repo!
-I have made some scripts that can be tailored to start or stop certain services such as the openssh service or restarting the plasma kde environment to fix some bugs.
-I also have made a program installation script that will install 10 programs specified for 3 different freshly installed linux distros, Manjaro - XFCE 21.2.6, Ubuntu - 22.04 LTS, and CentOS - Stream 9 Latest.
+I have made some scripts that can be tailored for different tasks:
+- Start/Stop SSH - sshstart.sh sshstop.sh
+- Restart Plasma KDE Environment - plasmarestart.sh
+- Install certain programs on Manjaro, Ubuntu, and CentOS - program_installer.sh